 The judiciary serves as a check on executive power by interpreting laws and ensuring compliance with the constitution.
 Key aspects include:

-• Protecting individual rights against executive overreach.
+• Protecting individual rights against executive overreach, such as through habeas corpus petitions.

-• Establishing precedents that limit executive authority.
+• Establishing precedents that limit executive authority, like the principle that no one is above the law.

 Checks and Balances